CISecurity/ControlsAssessmentSpecification/control-6/control-6.1.rst

 Measures
 --------
-* M1 = The number of endpoints
+* M1 = Count of endpoints
-* M2 = The number of endpoints configured to synchronize with NTP servers
+* M2 = Count of endpoints configured to synchronize with NTP servers
-* M3 = The number of endpoints whose network time configuration does not include an approved network time source
+* M3 = Count of endpoints whose network time configuration does not include an approved network time source
 * M4(i) = (For each endpoint "i" collected in Operation 1) 1 when the number of configured NTP servers >= 3; 0 otherwise.
+* M5 = List of endpoints configured to synchronize with NTP servers
+* M6 = List of endpoints whose network time configuration does not include an approved network time source

 Metrics
 -------